Skip to content

 What to do about plastic in the food chain?

-Once the microplastic has entered an organism in the food cycle, it is already too late.
-Sooner or later, it will end up on someone's plate.
-Prevention is therefore particularly important in order to Stop plastic in the food chain.
+Once microplastics have entered an organism in the food cycle, it is already too late.
+Sooner or later, it ends up on someone's plate.
+That's why prevention is particularly important in order to Stop plastic in the food chain.

 Avoid microplastics

-First of all, it is important to prevent microplastics from entering your household via the drains.
-Implement the following tips, among others, to Avoid microplastics:
+First of all, it is important to prevent microplastics from entering your household through the drains.
+Implement the following tips, among others, in order to Avoid microplastics:

 • Use CodeCheck app: Microplastics have many names in the list of ingredients.
 With the App CodeCheck you can quickly see whether plastic is contained in the respective product by scanning the barcode.

-• Prefer natural cosmetics: Make a conscious decision to choose natural and microplastic-free alternatives for toothpastes, shampoos, scrubs and other body care products.
-They only contain ingredients that are all biodegradable.
+• Prefer natural cosmetics: When it comes to toothpastes, shampoos, scrubs and other personal care products, consciously opt for natural and microplastic-free alternatives.
+They contain only ingredients that are all biodegradable.

-• Wear natural clothing: From swimming trunks that come into direct contact with water to everyday clothing from which fibers come loose in the washing machine - opt for clothing made from natural fabrics and against synthetic clothing wherever possible.
+• Wear natural clothes: From swim trunks that come in direct contact with water, to everyday clothing from which fibers come off in the washing machine - choose clothing made from natural fabrics over synthetic clothing whenever possible.

-• Wash clothes in the wash bag: By placing synthetic clothes in a special washing bag in the washing machine, most of the dissolved plastic fibers can be caught.
+• Wash clothes in the wash bag: By putting synthetic clothes in a special washing bag in the washing machine, a large part of the loosened plastic fibers can be caught.
 The so-called Guppyfriend you get here*.

-Here are some ideas on how you can avoid the creation of larger plastic products and thus minimize the risk of plastic in the food chain:
+Here are some ideas on how you can bypass the creation of larger plastic products in this regard, minimizing the risk of plastic in the food chain:

 • Reusable instead of disposable: Choose reusable everyday items over disposable products.
-For example, use a cloth bag for your shopping and avoid plastic bags - or enjoy your drinks by such glass straws*, instead of through a plastic straw.
+For example, use a cloth bag for your groceries and avoid plastic bags - or enjoy your beverages through such glass straws*, instead of through a plastic straw.

-• Drink tap water from reusable water bottles: Tap water is free from microplastics and is much cheaper and more climate and environmentally friendly than mineral water packaged in plastic bottles.
-I drink it from this reusable stainless steel drinking bottle*. and simply fill it up with tap water on the way.
+• Drink tap water from reusable water bottles: Tap water is free of microplastics and much cheaper, as well as more climate and environmentally friendly, than mineral water packaged in plastic bottles.
+I drink it from this reusable stainless steel drinking bottle*. and just keep filling it up with tap water while I'm on the road.

-• Cook fresh instead of eating convenience foods: The more you cook fresh, the easier it is to avoid plastic.
-It's very easy to buy loose fruit and vegetables without packaging - for example at supermarkets or weekly markets.
+• Cook fresh instead of eating convenience foods: Avoiding plastic is easier the more you cook fresh.
+It is very easy to buy loose fruit and vegetables without packaging - for example, at the supermarket or the weekly market.

-We can prevent the generation of plastic waste in everyday life to a certain extent - but does not mean that the waste already floating around in the oceans will disappear and contributes significantly to microplastics in the food chain.
+We can prevent the creation of plastic waste in everyday life to a certain extent - however does this not make the garbage that is already floating around in the oceans disappear and contributes significantly to microplastics in the food chain.

-This is to prevent you from ingesting plastic residues, that have accumulated in a living being, you should question and end your consumption of fish and other marine animals.
+So to exclude as much as possible that you ingest plastic residues, accumulated in a living being, you should question and stop your consumption of fish and other marine animals.
 Countless plant-based alternatives (from vegan salmon to vegan shrimps) make the changeover all the easier.

-By not eating seafood, you also reduce possible exposure to heavy metals.
-That Fish are intelligent, sentient creatures and the oceans have long been overfished are just two of many other good reasons for this, not to eat fish anymore.
+By refraining from eating seafood, you also reduce possible exposure to heavy metals.
+That Fish intelligent, sentient creatures and the oceans long overfished are just two of many other good reasons for doing so, not to eat fish anymore.

-Tip: What else you can do against overfishing the oceans I will explain how to do this in a separate, more detailed article.
+Tip: What else you can do against overfishing of the oceans I'll explain how you can do this in a separate, more detailed article.

 Beach cleanup campaign against littering

 Change starts with yourself.
-Find out more about the problem of plastic waste and how you can become part of the solution yourself.
-Also take action outside your personal bubble to help the to drive social change and reduce the risk of microplastics in our food.
-Pass on your knowledge and help other people to develop an awareness of the dangerous bioaccumulation of pollutants.
+Educate yourself about the plastic waste problem and how you can be part of the solution.
+Get active outside of your personal bubble to help solve the drive social change and reduce the risk of microplastics in our food.
+Share your knowledge and help others become aware of the dangerous bioaccumulation of pollutants.

 I have also put together some ideas for you:

 • Support NABU Germany: Together with the Nature and Biodiversity Conservation Union, you can help protect rivers, oceans, forests and endangered species.
-It doesn't matter whether you "lend a hand" yourself or become a marine sponsor.
-Here you can get further information to support NABU.
+It doesn't matter whether you "lend a hand" yourself or become an ocean sponsor.
+Here you get further info's in support of NABU's.

 • Use information from the BUND: The Bund für Umwelt und Naturschutz Deutschland e.V. also regularly publishes studies on the problem.
-Take a quick look at this guide on the subject of microplastics on.
-It summarizes the dangers, actions and plans of the federal government and also shows once again in concrete terms what everyone can do personally.
+Take a quick look at this guide on the subject of microplastics an.
+It summarizes dangers, actions and plans of the federal government and also shows again concretely what everyone can do personally.

-• Start or support petitions: Grievances can only be eliminated if people raise their voices.
-By making a Create an online petition or support them, you can accelerate political change or persuade manufacturers to stop using microplastics in their products.
-Also the App Replace Plastic helps to force a change in thinking among manufacturers.
+• Start or support petitions: The only way to eradicate grievances is for people to speak out.
+By making a Create an online petition or support, you can accelerate political changes or even persuade manufacturers to abandon microplastics in their products.
+You can also App Replace Plastic helps to force a change in thinking among manufacturers.

-• Organize CleanUps: Whether in cities, forests or on beaches - supported or organize regular clean-up campaigns to remove plastic waste from the environment.
+• Organize CleanUps: Whether in cities, forests or on beaches - supported or organize regular cleanup events to eliminate plastic waste from the environment.
 It's fun, brings like-minded people together and makes a real difference.
-At the so-called Plogging this can even be combined with a sports training session or two.
+At the so-called Plogging this can even be combined with one or the other athletic training session.

-• Read books: With my Book "Plastic-free for beginners" for example, you have a detailed guide to avoiding waste in everyday life.
+• Reading books: With my Book "Plastic-free for beginners for example, you have a detailed guide to waste avoidance in everyday life at your fingertips.
 If you like, get it here*.

 Plastic in the food chain - getting to the root of the problem

 Plastic in the food chain is an invisible danger to humans and animals.
-The more plastic waste we produce, the sooner or later - as primary or secondary microplastics - ends up in the sea and thus in the stomachs of marine animals and possibly also of us humans.
+The more plastic waste we produce, the more ends up sooner or later - as primary or secondary microplastics - in the sea and thus in the stomachs of marine animals and possibly also of us humans.

 "Plastic will be the main ingredient of all our grandchildren's recipes."